Kyle Larson: 2023

 Larson began the season with a 18th-place finish at the 2023 Daytona 500.
-On March 15, the No. 5 was served an L2 penalty after an unapproved hood louver was found installed on the car during a pre-race inspection at Phoenix.
+On March 15, the No. 5 was served an L2 penalty after unapproved hood louvers was found installed on the car during pre-race inspection at Phoenix.
 As a result, the team was docked 100 driver and owner points and 10 playoff points.
 In addition, crew chief Cliff Daniels was suspended for four races and fined USD100,000.
-On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Daniels' suspension, but the No. 5 team has restored the owner, driver, and playoff points.
+On March 29, the National Motorsports Appeals Panel amended the penalty, upholding the fine and Daniels' suspension but the No. 5 team has restored the owner, driver, and playoff points.

 Larson scored his 20th career Cup Series win at Richmond.
 Two weeks later, he won at Martinsville and it was also the first win for the No. 5 car at that track since 1984.
-At the 2023 NASCAR All-Star Race, Larson scored his third career All-Star win that tied him with Dale Earnhardt and Jeff Gordon as a three-time All-Star winner and the only driver to win the All-Star race on 3 different race tracks (Charlotte, Texas & North Wilkesboro).
+At the NASCAR All-Star Race, Larson scored his third career All-Star race win that tied him with Dale Earnhardt and Jeff Gordon as a three-time All-Star winner and the only driver to win the All-Star race on three different race tracks (Charlotte, Texas & North Wilkesboro).

-Larson won the Southern 500 to clinch a spot into the Round of 12.
+On September 3, Larson won the Southern 500 to clinch a spot into the Round of 12.
 It is also the 500th overall win by Hendrick Motorsports' engine department.
 Larson won at Las Vegas to make the Championship 4.
-At Homestead, Larson crashed into the sand barrels at the pit road entrance on lap 214 and finished 34th.
+At Homestead, Larson crashed into the sand barrels while entering pit road on lap 214.
 In the season finale at Phoenix, Larson finished third behind Ryan Blaney who ultimately won the 2023 NASCAR Cup Series championship and ended the season second in the points standings.